theukedge/child-theme-template/README.md

 ## How to develop this theme correctly

 If you're going to do something, do it right.
 Read over my words of wisdom on how to build out your theme in [Putting Things Where They Belong](http://www.doitwithwp.com/putting-things-where-they-belong/)

+## I need help!

+If you want some help with using this theme, or there's something wrong with it, please [open an issue](https://github.com/theukedge/child-theme-template/issues/new) or [get in touch](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact) with me directly.